syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ### Visibility of navigation buttons

-Navigation buttons are used to move between views in `SfCalendar`.
-Visibility of navigation buttons can be customized by `ShowNavigationButton` property.
-The following code example illustrates the same.
+Navigation buttons are used to move between views in the `SfCalendar`.
+The visibility of navigation buttons can be customized by the `ShowNavigationButton` property.
+The following code example illustrates this process:

 {% tabs %}